 Tsaklanos his 1/99 Investing Principles is a set of rules to help investors make the right decisions.
-Stated differently, this set of rules helps investors becoming more aware of making wrong decisions which are primarily the result of emotional and impulsive action.
-Bottom line it is meant to align yourself much more to the asymmetric success formula of markets.
+Stated differently, this set of rules helps investors become more aware of wrong decisions which are primarily the result of emotional and impulsive action.
+Bottom line it is meant to align investors to the asymmetric success formula of markets.

 Another way to think it is the “less is more” rule in markets.
 But what exactly does this mean, and how to apply this?

 There are many more ways in which Tsaklanos his 1/99 Investing Principles apply.
 Let’s break this down and apply it to the 3 major distinct phases that every investor knows: in the orientation phase, in the decisioning phase of buying or selling a security, in the post-transaction phase.

 1. How to apply the 1/99 Investing Principles in the orientation phase?

 - Only 1% of news is relevant to investors while 99% is noise.
 In a world of information overload you must be aware that you should not make decisions to buy or sell based on news articles as they are designed to sell advertising, not to be relevant data points for investors.
 Hence, only 1% of news articles is relevant.
 Note as well that news is a lagging indicator, not a leading indicator.
 Smart investors want relevant + leading indicators (99% of news is the opposite).

 - Only 1% of price points on a chart are relevant while 99% is irrelevant.
 In a world of chart overload you have to go back to the core, and realize that only 1% of price points on a chart do matter.
 It is 1% of price points that help you identify dominant trends which is what it is all about for successful investing.